hackgvl/leaflet-google-sheets-template/README.md

 If you want the first tab then use gid=0 above.
 If you want another tab in the Google Sheet then open that tab in you browser and look in the URL for gid=########## and use that value.

+### Using PHP to Convert Google Sheets CSV to a GeoJSON File
 Take the "CSV data source URL" you just constructed and insert it in the $spreadsheet_url varaible near the top of guest-wi-fi-google-spreadsheet-to-geojson.php

 The column values are used in this example to generate the GeoJSON are hard-coded, so they need to be in the following format, with these exact names owner, ssid, passphrase, notes, latitude, longitude otherwise you'll need to update the field names in guest-wi-fi-google-spreadsheet-to-geojson.php in the $spreadsheet_data array structure.

+### Getting Latitude and Longitude

+If you know how to do custom functions in Google Sheets then you can [convert an address into latitude and longitude](https://ctrlq.org/code/19992-google-maps-functions-for-google-script) with some customization.

-One easy way to get latitude and longitude numbers is to go to MapQuest, zoom in and center the position you want in the middle of the map and right click on the spot you want.
+Non-programming / manual ways to get latitude and longitude numbers
+* Go to MapQuest, zoom in and center the position you want in the middle of the map and right click on the spot you want.
 The pop-up will show the lat and long.
-Or, in Google Maps the URL for the map will contain the longitude,latitude (in that order) ex: 34.8509174,-82.3987371
+* In Google Maps the URL for the map will contain the longitude,latitude (in that order) ex: 34.8509174,-82.3987371

+### Render a Leaflet Map Showing the GeoJSON Data
 The index.html file loads the GeoJSON file into a local Javascript variable.
 Point this at your GeoJSON file and Leaflet will render the GeoJSON data.
 For example, you'll need to change this line to point at your PHP script that renders the JSON